Todd McCarthy (politician): Awards

 McCarthy has been recognized as a leading Ontario Lawyer.
 In 2019, he was recognized as the Defence Honouree of the Year by the Ontario Trial Lawyers Association.
 In 2021, he received an Insurance Law Award of Excellence from the Ontario Bar Association.
 His contributions to the Administration of Justice include many articles, lectures and seminars in relation to continuing legal education.
 McCarthy appeared as Trial Counsel in over 100 jury and non-jury trials throughout Ontario and in numerous appeals before the Ontario Court of Appeal and the Divisional Court.
 Many of these appearances resulted in precedent setting decisions which have contributed to the development of a significant body of published Case Law.

 Political career

-McCarthy ran unsuccessfully in 2011 and 2014 to become the member of parliament for the riding of Ajax-Pickering and lost in the riding of Whitby in the 2019 federal election.
+McCarthy ran unsuccessfully in 2011 and 2014 to become the Member of Provincial Parliament for the riding of Ajax-Pickering and lost in the riding of Whitby in the 2019 federal election.

 In 2021, McCarthy was nominated to be the Progressive Conservative Party of Ontario candidate for Durham.
 He then went on to win a seat in the riding of Durham the 2022 Ontario general election, winning by over 10,000 votes.
 He has since been appointed a parliamentary assistant to the president of the Treasury Board, deputy government whip and as a member of the Standing Committee on Public Accounts.

 McCarthy briefly served as the Associate Minister of Transportation from September 4 to September 22, 2023 and was later shuffled to be the Minister of Public and Business Service Delivery on September 22, 2023 after the resignation of Kaleed Rasheed.